-1 In most states, the age of majority is attained on the eighteenth birthday.
-In a few states, it is attained on the nineteenth birthday and in a few other states, it occurs when the individual graduates from secondary school (high school).
+1 In most states, the age of majority is reached on the 18th birthday.
+In a few states, it is reached on the 19th birthday; and in a few other states, it occurs when the individual graduates from secondary school (high school).
 Sponsoring institutions must become familiar with their respective state laws regarding the age of majority.
-Of course, Bahá'í institutions should protect those who have attained the age of majority as well, but vigilance is especially important with those who have not.
+Of course, Bahá'í institutions should protect those who have reached the age of majority as well, but vigilance is especially important with those who have not.